 This constant airflow flushes the trapped heat out of your roof space.
 It stops your ceiling from becoming a source of radiant heat.
 Your home's internal temperature can drop by several degrees.

 The effect on your energy consumption is significant.
 Your air conditioner no longer has to work against the heat from the roof.
 It can cool your home more quickly.
 It will cycle on and off less frequently.
 This direct reduction in workload translates to substantial savings on your electricity bill.
-Installing a proper roof ventilation system is a direct investment in lowering your summer cooling costs.

-What Ventilation Does for Your Home in Winter?
+What Ventilation Does for Your Home in Winter

 During winter, the main challenge for energy efficiency is moisture control.
 A damp home is an expensive home to heat.
 Many homeowners believe they should seal their house up completely in winter to keep warm air in.
 This approach traps moisture.

-Indoor activities produce a surprising amount of water vapor.
+Indoor activities produce a surprising amount of water vapour.
 A family of four can generate over 10 litres of moisture per day.
 This comes from showers, cooking, laundry, and breathing.
 Without adequate ventilation, this moist air is trapped.

 Damp air feels colder than dry air at the same temperature.
 It also holds less heat.
 This means your heating system has to work much harder to raise the temperature of damp air.
-It consumes more gas or electricity to make you feel comfortable.

 Proper ventilation is the key to managing indoor moisture in winter.
 The goal is not to create drafts.
 It is to provide controlled air exchange that removes moist air at its source.

-This is achieved with targeted mechanical ventilation systems.
 High-quality exhaust fans in bathrooms and kitchens are essential.
 These fans should be ducted to vent the moist air directly outside the building.
+They should never vent into the roof cavity.

-Sub-floor ventilation is also critical, especially for homes with a crawl space.
-Moisture from the ground can rise and become trapped under your floorboards.
+Critical for homes with crawl spaces.
+Moisture from the ground can rise and become trapped under floorboards.
+Fan-forced sub-floor vents actively circulate air, keeping it dry and preventing wood rot.

 By controlling moisture, ventilation makes your home easier and cheaper to heat.
 Your heater operates more efficiently.
 You save money on your energy bills.
 You also protect your property from damage and create a healthier indoor environment.